HPA Field Training in Rwanda

 Economic empowerment of gender-based violence survivors

 With the support of Invest for Jobs, HPA launched a training programme aiming for both social reintegration and economic empowerment of survivors of GBV.
-The programme equips participants with the skills they lack for potential employment, particularly in Rwanda’s tea sector, where more qualified staff is needed for tasks such as plucking leaves and processing tea.
+The programme equipped participants with the skills they lacked for potential employment, particularly in Rwanda’s tea sector, where more qualified staff is needed for tasks, such as plucking leaves and processing tea.

 In a first step, participating GBV survivors received trainings on general work-readiness skills, such as soft and financial skills.
 The work-readiness training started in January 2023 and lasted for two months.
 In two modules aptly called “Work Ready Now” and “Be Your Own Boss”, participants were equipped with general soft skills required at the workplace as well as with entrepreneurial skills.
 Topics ranged from personal development and interpersonal communication to finding and keeping work, safety and health at work, workers’ and employers’ rights and responsibilities, financial fitness and exploring income-generating options.